This guide has everything you need to know about using supermarket loyalty schemes to save money on your food shop.

 How do I spend my rewards?

-You may need to activate the personalised offers you want to use, although some are loaded automatically (so make sure you check before you shop!).
+You may need to activate the personalised offers you want to use, although some are loaded automatically, so check before you shop.

-Then, all you need to do is scan your physical card or app at the checkout and your discounts and deals will be automatically applied.
-Any points you earn will also be added to your account.
+Scan your physical card or app at the checkout, and your discounts, deals and points will be automatically applied.
 If you’re shopping online, make sure you’re logged in to your account so you can continue to earn and redeem rewards.

 What are the pros and cons?

-As well as earning Fiver vouchers, your discounts are instant and you’ll get personalised offers based on your shopping habits to use in store too.
+As well as More Prices and Fiver vouchers, your discounts are instant and you’ll get personalised offers based on your shopping habits to use in store too.

-You can only use your discounts at Morrisons.
+You can only use your discounts and vouchers at Morrisons.
 Unless Morrisons is your go-to supermarket, this scheme might not have much to offer you.

 What does our team think of Morrisons More?